 Skip to main content

 Use WebAssembly in your extension without custom bundler setup.
-Extension.js ships with built-in WebAssembly (Wasm) defaults in its Rspack pipeline, so common Wasm workflows work out of the box.
+Extension.js ships with built-in WebAssembly (Wasm) defaults in its Rspack pipeline, so common Wasm workflows work without extra configuration.

 When WebAssembly is a good fit

-• You need near-native performance for hot code paths.
+• You need near-native performance for frequently executed code paths.

 • You are reusing existing Wasm modules from web projects.